-PAN UK Welcomes the European Citizens’ Initiative to Ban Glyphosate
+PAN UK Supports the European Citizens’ Initiative to Ban Glyphosate

 We are calling on the European Commission to ban the controversial weed killer glyphosate, reform the pesticide approval procedure and set EU-wide mandatory reduction targets for pesticide use.